 The Department of History offers students many and varied opportunities to deepen their historical awareness and to practice the discipline.
 History is consistently one of the most popular choices for majors and minors at the college, and its faculty members are recognized by Sewanee and its peer institutions for their commitment to and excellence in both teaching and research.

 The department's range of introductory and advanced courses for majors and non-majors reflect the broad geographical, chronological, and methodological interests of its professors.
-Sewanee students begin their introduction to the field of history by choosing either from a range of 100-level thematic introductions to the study of history or from an array of 200-level national and regional surveys.
+Sewanee students may begin their introduction to the field of history by choosing either from a range of 100-level thematic introductions to the study of history or from an array of 200-level national and regional surveys.
 These courses are designed to teach students to think critically about historically significant events and processes and to analyze and assess primary and secondary sources.
 Those who choose to continue in the major will work closely with an individual faculty advisor to devise a program that best suits the student's interests and that exposes them to a broadly-conceived understanding of history.
 The department encourages its students to consider themselves not as narrow specialists, but as history majors who must think across conventional boundaries of time and space.